blue-yonder/devpi-cleaner/README.rst

 Léon, the devpi cleaner, enables batch removal of artefacts from a `devpi server`_.
-Given a package and version specification it will remove the specified versions of a package from either a single index or all indices of a given user.
+Given a package and version specification, it will remove the specified versions of a package from either a single index or all indices of a given user.

 Rationale